 - Consider local volunteer opportunities where you can give back to the community while getting to make connections with other people who may share common interests with you

 The recovery journey continues after the detox process and after completing treatment.
 This includes adjusting your life as necessary in order to prevent relapse.
 The framework that recovery is based on includes four pillars: health, home, purpose, and community.
-It's important to consider these pillars and what they mean to you and your life before you leave your treatment facility.
+It’s important to consider these pillars and what they mean to you and your life before you leave your treatment facility.
 This can help you determine what you want your life to look like moving forward.
 If you are currently struggling with substance use disorder, our team at The Ho Tai Way wants to help you.
-Call (714) 581-3974 today, and we will be happy to answer any questions you may have about our treatment services.